natebrennand/cpp_collections/TUTORIAL.md

 ```

 This uses both the `print()` method and the `range(T size)` to return a Collection from zero to four.
-Another way you can utilize `range()` is to use the other set of paramters where you return a collection over the range `[low, high)`.
+Another way you can utilize `range()` is to use the other set of parameters where you return a collection over the range `[low, high)`.

 ```cpp
 auto b = range(5, 10);